 who are not parlour generals and field deserters

 when the food must come in or the fire be put out.

 So if I am not aiming to be special or extraordinary, am I then choosing to be complacent?
 Mediocre?

-The second teaching comes from Dr. Martin Brokenleg‘s beautiful Circle of Courage medicine wheel teachings, as described in this book.
+This is discussed in Dr. Martin Brokenleg‘s beautiful Circle of Courage medicine wheel teachings, as described in this book.
 Dr. Brokenleg emphasizes the need to experience belonging, mastery, independence (managing oneself and one’s decisions rather than individualism) and generosity.

 Where we have gone wrong in the dominant culture is replacing belonging with individualism, mastery with competition, independence with dominance and generosity with accumulation and affluence.
 So focusing on mastery is a way to counter competition.
 This makes a lot of sense to me: mastery is about striving to be the best I can be at a chosen pursuit, not to outdo others, but for my own satisfaction.
 Dr. Brokenleg suggests that mastery along with the sense of independence (or personal power) leads to generosity.
 And this makes such sense to me.
 Those people I have met who are not generally competitive and have mastery in their fields are indeed extremely generous.
 Their sense of mastery calms and grounds them.
 They have no fear of someone else pursuing what they love but can instead just share the love of it.

-Using these two teachings together, I can work with those things that make me unique, develop mastery in those areas and use that alongside, in connection with and in service to others.
+I can work with those things that make me unique, develop mastery in those areas and use that alongside, in connection with and in service to others.
 I can work towards mastery in my chosen areas, but my feet stay on the ground.
 I can aim to be my unique self and live a life that is vital and alive – an ordinary person, in love with my ordinary life.